-The public water supply in Yorkshire Meadows relies on groundwater sources located in your development.
+The public water supply in the Hermitage Condominiums relies on groundwater sources located in your development.
 The wells are known as Well -1 and Well-2.
-Water from the wells is treated by an arsenic removal system.
 We are pleased to inform you that your water meets or exceeds all US-EPA and PA DEP drinking water standards.